parulstorevu/storevu-site/content/pages/index.md

       customers
       Automatically delivering ongoing, personally targeted, text-based
-      incentivesFully integrating with online ordering and payment processingRewarding customers with ongoing, personal, and predictably profitable incentives.Making life simple by managing the entire process for you
+      incentivesFully integrating with online ordering and payment processing
+      Rewarding customers with ongoing, personal, and predictably profitable incentives.Making life simple by managing the entire process for you
     features: